Mesa County Libraries Comic Con will be held at Two Rivers Convention Center on Saturday Oct 12, from 9:00 to 5:00.

 Exhibitor List: (click the +/- to expand/collapse)

-Contest details will be announced soon.
+Cosplay contests will take place on the Cosplay Stage at the west end of the Expo Hall.
 Contestants may wear costumes of any kind as long as they conform to the Rules for Cosplayers.

 What is Comic Con?

 Mesa County Libraries Comic Con is a fun, free, family-friendly event that brings together fans and creators, old and young in celebrating the importance of stories and fandoms that connect us and enrich our lives.
 Since our first Comic Con in spring 2015, this highly anticipated event has quickly grown to attract more than 5,000 attendees from across the Western Slope.
 Highlighting graphic literature, sequential art, and comics as a literary medium, Comic Con includes an Expo Hall featuring local and regional artists, authors, cosplayers, crafters, and media creators.
-Panel presentations give attendees a deeper dive into their chosen topic, fan meet ups provide an opportunity to discuss favorite characters and meet others with a similar passion, and everyone can take part in cosplay, photo ops, and costume contests.
-A literary special guest highlights Comic Con each year.
+Panel presentations give attendees an opportunity to deep dive into topics of interest; fandom meetups provide opportunities to discuss favorite characters and meet others with similar passions; and everyone can take part in cosplay, photo ops, and cosplay contests.

 What is cosplay?